KelvinHere/Yoga_Milestone_4/README.md

 image change on forms
 make a JS carouselle on the front page from random lessons

-compare example readme to mine for missing features setup development database before submitting
+setup development database before submitting

 ## Bugs
-Error on stripe checkout when checking out on deployed version instructors not being filtered properly
+Error on stripe checkout when checking out on deployed version

 ## Contents